aryehgolob/redcanary/README.md

 *If the data we are writing is unimportant, it "should" be random.*

-* Args parameter for processes
+* Optional: args parameter for processes
 ```
 <process name="ls" args="-altr"/>
 ```